Kritika1260/Do-It/README.md

- TaskFlow – Modern Task Management App
+ Task Manager – Modern Task Management App
 A responsive and efficient task management web application built with React, TypeScript, and Tailwind CSS, powered by Vite and shadcn-ui.
 Designed for productivity, real-time updates, and seamless user experience.

 🚀 Tech Stack